Postgraduate Research Checklist

 MSc Marketing Students in Bridge House Queens Park Library.

-To ensure a smooth and successful start at the University of Chester, there are a few essential tasks you’ll need to complete in advance.
+To help you enjoy a smooth and successful start at the University of Chester, there are a few important tasks to complete before you arrive as a postgraduate research (PGR) student.

-If you have any questions, our Student Experience Team is here to support you: studentexperience@chester.ac.uk
+If you have any questions, our Student Experience Team is here to help:

 A student using their mobile phone